 Want to know when the Arizona Cardinals are playing next, and who their opponent is?
-Have a read on below for more information about Arizona Cardinals next games and any available results:
+Have a read on below for more information about Arizona Cardinals next games and all available results:

 Originally founded in Chicago in 1898, the Cardinals are the oldest NFL organisation, as well as becoming the least successful having only won two championships but never winning the Super Bowl.